 Yellow Trail.
 This hiking trail follows the entire causeway coastline.
-Taking hikers from Runkerry House to Hamilton’s Seat, expect this hike to take several hours.
+It takes hikers from Runkerry House to Hamilton’s Seat, so expect this hike to take several hours.

 For more details on the Giant’s Causeway hiking trails, visit the National Trust website.

 What We Did

 We arrived at the Giant’s Causeway at dusk in early August.
 We parked in the car park and walked the blue trail directly down to the causeway.
 The sun was setting so we did not have enough time to hike the red trail.